QUOTES-Soccer-Reaction to major European clubs withdrawing from Super League | Sports-Games

 The withdrawals came amid a storm of protests from fans, players, managers and governments, alongside threats of bans and sanctions from the game's European and world governing bodies UEFA and FIFA.
 Juventus chairman Andrea Agnelli has said the tournament cannot proceed anymore, while AC Milan have also indicated they are abandoning the project.

-Here are some of the reactions to the dramatic U-turn made by Europe's elite clubs: LA LIGA PRESIDENT JAVIER TEBAS
+Here are some of the reactions to the dramatic U-turn made by Europe's elite clubs: PRINCE WILLIAM, ENGLISH FOOTBALL ASSOCIATION PRESIDENT

+"I'm glad the united voice of football fans has been heard and listened to.
+It is now really important that we use this moment to secure the future health of the game at all levels.
+"As president of the FA, I'm committed to playing my part in that work."

 VALENCIA PRESIDENT ANIL MURTHY "The damage has already been done.
 Whether or not it happens now, just the simple announcement of the creation of the Super League has created a massive problem in football.